-Her personal projects are mainly focused on the topics of collective identity and hesitations that arise between a desire to keep your own individuality and be accepted by your community.
-She works with her subjects as collaborators, using different methods of participatory art, and challenges herself with mind experiments, where she tries to adopt various ideologies, questions her own identity and explores different roles photography plays in our society.
+Her personal projects are mainly focused on the topics of collective identity and hesitations that arise between a desire to keep our individuality and be accepted by society.
+She works with her subjects as collaborators, using different methods of participatory art and performance and explores different roles photography plays in our society.

 In 2014 British Journal of Photography included her in the list of young promising photographers “Ones to Watch”, and in 2016 she was selected as a participant of Joop Swart Masterclass by World Press Photo.

 Jana Romanova is a co-founder of «Expert Photobook Review» project, a youtube channel that offers an alternative look on photobook reviews, inviting experts from various fields and industries, not related to photography, but connected with author’s ideas and intentions, to “read” the photobook and review it from their professional point of view.